A-DeBee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-removes all letters c and C from input
+Replace all characters A and c from input to Z and e respectively